100 year old pie crust recipe - dee dee's

 Blue Ribbon Recipe

 We love an old-fashioned recipe and this pie crust is no exception.
 It's easy to make.
-Once baked, the homemade pie crust is a beautiful golden brown, light, and flaky.
+Once baked, the crust is a beautiful golden brown, and light and flaky.
 This makes the perfect base for any pie.

 — The Test Kitchen @kitchencrew